aidan-diaz/portfolio/README.md

 ## Lessons Learned:

-I learned that Netlify has a built in form submission option that allows forms to be sent directly to my email - which I plan to utilize in the future.
+I learned that Netlify has a built in form submission option that allows forms to be sent directly to my email - which I have utilized for a convenient way of receiving messages.